muntashir/3net.js/README.md

     var inputLayer = 400;
     var hiddenLayer = 25;
     var outputLayer = 10;
+    var neuron = "rectifier"; // Currently sigmoid and rectifier are supported

-    var net = three_net.createNet(inputLayer, hiddenLayer, outputLayer);
+    //If neuron is not specified, the default sigmoid will be used var net = three_net.createNet(inputLayer, hiddenLayer, outputLayer, neuron);

-#### Training
+#### Online training
-    options = {
+    // If options is not specified, the default values will be used. options = {
-        "iters": 500,           // Max number of iterations for gradient descent.
-Default is 500.
-        "learning_rate": 0.5,   // Learning rate for gradient descent.
-Default is 0.5.
+        "learning_rate": 0.3,   // Learning rate for gradient descent.
+The default is 0.3
-        "regularization": 0.1,  // Regularization parameter to prevent overfitting.
-Default is 0.1.
+        "regularization": 0.3,  // Regularization parameter to prevent overfitting.
+The default is 0.3 };

-        "error_bound": 0.001    // If the change in cost is less than this value during gradient descent, it finishes.
-Default is 0.001.
+    // Data and label must be an array matching the dimensions of the input layer and output layer var success = net.train(data, label, options);

+    //Returns true if training was successful
+    if (success) console.log("training complete");

+#### Training on a set
+    // If options is not specified, the default values will be used. options = {
+        "iters": 0.3,               // Maximum amount of time stochastic gradient descent will run.
+The default is 10 "learning_rate": 0.3,       // Learning rate for gradient descent.
+The default is 0.3 "regularization": 0.3,      // Regularization parameter to prevent overfitting.
+The default is 0.3 "change_cost": 0.00001,     // If the change in cost between iterations is less than this, the net will stop training.
+The default is 0.00001
     };

-    // Data and label must be an array matching the dimensions of the input layer and output layer.
-    // If options is not specified, the default values will be used.
-Returns true if training was successful, else returns false. var success = net.train(data, label, options);
+    // Data and label are arrays containing the training set var success = net.trainSet(dataset, labels, options);

+    //Returns true if training was successful
     if (success) console.log("training complete");

 #### Predicting